fimbaz/algofs/README.md

 The best non-fungible tokens of all were the friends we made along the way.

 OR
 These days, a unit of cryptocurrency is treated like a share in a company.. but that's not the nature of the fundamental value of a unit of cryptocurrency.
 A share in a company entitles its holder to some of the dividends accrued on the capital owned collectively by shareholders.
-A unit of cryptocurrency entitles its holder to access to some of the capital owned collectively by token holders.
+A unit of cryptocurrency entitles its holder to access to some of the capital owned collectively by token holders, in the form of data and compute.
+Granted, a blockchain doesn't give very /much/ data or compute.. but that's how it is.
+If your blockchain isn't powered by unicorn farts, its value is the value of the compute and data storage guarantees it can make, and network tokens can (at best) represent some share of this value.
+Any other value on-chain will be with respect to this original value, e.g. checkmates derived on the chain, conversations recorded, votes tallied, battleships sunk, poker hands played.

-Just like the fundamental source of value of fiat currency is its ability to pay taxes, the fundamental source of value of a cryptocurrency is its ability to pay transaction fees, which fees have the singular purpose of durably mutating data in a public consensus network.
+After all, just like the fundamental source of value of fiat currency is its ability to pay taxes, the fundamental source of value of a cryptocurrency is its ability to pay transaction fees, which fees have the singular purpose of durably mutating data in a public consensus network.

+I think things don't get really interesting until we can do full consensual homomorphic computing, but just like some folks hung around the www when it was all cgi-bin, some early adopters like me wanna flip this two-wheeled tricycle off the embankment.
 -

 a representation of a thing is not the thing itself (data is not physical)